 17.6.
-National Origin Discrimination
+NATIONAL ORIGIN DISCRIMINATION

-If a company has more than twenty-five employees, 85% of them must be Chilean.
-If it has less than twenty-five employees, there is no limitation.
-The calculation of this percentage must follow the rules mentioned in paragraph 14.1. and in order to work in Chile, expatriates may require visas as described in the same 14.1. paragraph.
+If a company has more than twenty five employees, 85% of them must be Chilean.
+If it has less than twenty five employees, there is no limitation.
+The calculation of this percentage must follow the rules mentioned in paragraph 14.1. and in order to work in Chile, expatriates may require visas as described in the same paragraph 14.1.